Skip to main content

 Bilateral programs

-• The Kiribati Education Improvement Program ($9.8 million 2016-20 in climate and disaster finance of $96 million 2010-22 project total) is ensuring schools have raised floors and protective seawalls to reduce coastal flooding, that school facilities are built using sustainable materials with integrated water and energy systems, and that children learn about climate change at school.
+• Through the Kiribati Education Improvement Program ($98 million, 2009-23) Australia is ensuring schools have raised floors and protective seawalls to reduce coastal flooding, that school facilities are built using sustainable materials with integrated water and energy systems, and that children learn about climate change at school.

-• The Pacific Technical Assistance Mechanism (PACTAM) is supporting the Director of the Ministry of Finance's Climate Finance Division to increase Kiribati’s access to international climate finance.
+• Supporting the Director of the Ministry of Finance’s Climate Finance Division to increase Kiribati’s access to international climate finance through the Building Pacific Capacity Program (BPac).
 Through this support, Kiribati has secured over USD150 million in support for priority climate change projects.

-A range of regional and global climate change investments are working directly to build climate and disaster resilience in Kiribati, including:
+A range of regional and globally funded investments are working directly to build climate and disaster resilience in Kiribati and across the region, including:

-• The Climate and Oceans Support Program in the Pacific Phase 2 (COSPPac $23.3 million, 2018-2022) supports the Kiribati Meteorological Service to provide climate and ocean monitoring and prediction services.
+• The Climate and Oceans Support Program in the Pacific Phase 3 (COSPPac3) (Australian contribution $30 million, 2023-29) supports the Kiribati National Meteorological Service to provide climate and ocean monitoring and prediction services.
 Climate predictions help farmers plan for planting and harvesting, and Pacific island countries to prepare for disasters like droughts and tropical cyclones.
-Ocean predictions (tide, currents, wind and waves) support fishing, tourism and shipping.
+Ocean predictions (tides, currents, wind and waves) support fishing, tourism and shipping.

 Back to top